Last year, we started promoting articles reviews of our product written on other blogger’s websites.

 However, it is difficult to know who has read them.

-When you promote these third party articles, you cannot track the people who has clicked on the article unless you used a tool like Snip.ly.
+When you promote these third party articles, you cannot track the people who have clicked on the article unless you used a tool like Snip.ly.

 And this makes it impossible for us to retarget these people to sign up for free trials.
 Yes, that means we’re missing a big opportunity!